Universal communication part I: modulo additive channels: Channel model and definitions

 \begin{definition}[IFB\onlyumem{/AFB} capacity] The \emph{IFB\onlyumem{/AFB} capacity} of the channel $P_\tsubs{Y|X}$ is the supremum of the set of IFB\onlyumem{/AFB} achievable rates, and is denoted $\Cifb$ \onlyumem{/$\Cafb$ (resp.)}. \end{definition}

-\onlyumem{ Notice that by definition, the AFB error probability is at least as large as the IFB error probability, and as a result, the AFB capacity is smaller than, or equal to the IFB capacity. }
+\onlyumem{ By definition, the AFB error probability is at least as large as the IFB error probability, and as a result, the AFB capacity is smaller than, or equal to the IFB capacity. }

 \onlyfull{

 } \onlyconf{

 }